 - Stub Bonus – New Analysts and Associates start working in the summer.
 They used to receive their bonuses one year after that, but many banks started to pay bonuses to everyone at the same time, which created a problem: How much of a bonus do they award to bankers who just started working 5-6 months ago?
 The answer is “not much” because Analyst stub bonuses range between $20K and $30K.
 Associates earn more than that, but it’s still a low percentage of the Year 1 base salary.

 - Signing Bonus – Compensation reports often ignore this one, but most banks pay new full-time hires a one-time signing bonus as well.
 The range for Analysts is $5K – $15K, with smaller firms at the low end of the range and elite boutiques at the high end.
 Associates should receive significantly more (a multiple of these numbers).

 - Benefits – Finally, you receive health insurance, vacation days, and potential participation in the firm’s profit-sharing or 401(k) retirement plans.
 Many people ignore these points, but receiving solid health insurance from a large company is extremely valuable in the U.S., though it matters less in countries with healthcare systems that actually work (Canada, Australia, Europe, etc.).

 Beyond the Analyst and Associate levels, the stub bonus goes away because everyone works on a calendar-year basis from the start.

-Base salaries and bonuses increase substantially, but large portions of your bonus will be in stock and deferred compensation – at least if you work at a bulge-bracket bank.
+Base salaries and bonuses increase substantially as you become more senior, but large portions of your bonus will be in stock and deferred compensation – at least if you work at a bulge-bracket bank.